The Downtown Palo Alto Farmers’ Market is a non-profit run by volunteers that donates its proceeds back to the community.

 When is the market?

 Saturday mornings from 8am-12pm year-round!
 We take a short break every winter during the holidays (typically 3 Saturdays off).
-This year we reopened on January 13th, 2024.
+This year our last market of the year is December 20th, and our first market of 2026 is January 17th.

 What vendors do you have at the market?